risc0/risc0-foundry-template/README.md

 ### Test Your Project
 - Use `cargo build` to test compilation of your zkVM program.
 - Use `cargo test` to run the tests in your zkVM program.
-- Use `forge test` to test your Solidity contracts and their interaction with your zkVM program.
+- Use `RISC0_DEV_MODE=false forge test -vvv` to test your Solidity contracts and their interaction with your zkVM program.

 ### Configuring Bonsai
 ***Note:*** *The Bonsai proving service is still in early Alpha.
 To request an API key [complete the form here](https://bonsai.xyz/apply).*